How to Choose the Best Health Insurance Plan

-People with co-pay plans will be charged a co-pay when they visit a clinic or urgent care center and have a deductible to meet prior to sharing the cost with their insurance carrier.
-After you meet your deductible, you pay the co-insurance percentage up to your maximum out-of-pocket amount.
+Those with a co-pay health plan, which typically has a lower deductible, will be charged a small fixed fee, known as a co-pay, when they visit a clinic or urgent care center the day of their visit.
+These plans also have a deductible you must meet prior to sharing the cost with your health insurance carrier.
+After you meet your deductible, you pay the coinsurance percentage up to your maximum out-of-pocket amount.

 The big advantage to this type of plan is that you can expect lower out-of-pocket costs.
 The flip-side is you pay higher premiums, which are the set amounts you pay each month for coverage.

 Premium prices are directly related to the out-of-pocket costs you pay, in most cases.
 If you have lower premiums, you’ll likely have a higher deductible and coinsurance percentage.